Imagining Alternatives

 Prioritize adaptive reuse.
 Avoid wasteful demolition.

-The community-led Alternative Plan takes strengths from URG’s Plan and prioritizes adaptive reuse of present day Lloyd Center, minus the big box stores and excess parking garages.
+The community-led Alternative Plan prioritizes adaptive reuse of present day Lloyd Center.

-The alternative plan avoids wasteful demolition and environmental impact, and preserves substantial parts of Lloyd Center that many citizens and patrons know and love.
+The alternative plan avoids wasteful demolition and environmental impact, and preserves the integral part of Lloyd Center that is actively in use today, preserving it for current and future generations to enjoy.

 • “We own the Freakybuttrue Peculiarium and would love to expand our business as a second, themed, interactive space in Lloyd Center.
 We've had our eye on Lloyd since emerging from the pandemic.
 I personally know and work with several creative people & groups who have viable small businesses, but not enough centralized, affordable space to execute their vision.”